felix-kaestner/felix-kaestner/README.md

 #### About Me

-I am an software engineer specialized in cloud computing and data science living in Dresden, Germany. 🦦 I strive to learn new things and develop skills in a range of different areas.🌱 I'm currently accepting freelance work, so if you have an interesting project or want to ask me anything 💬, you can reach out and send me a [mail](mailto:hey@felix-kaestner.com). 📫
+I am a software engineer specialized in cloud computing and data science living in Dresden, Germany. 🦦 I strive to learn new things and develop skills in a range of different areas. 🌱 I'm currently accepting freelance work, so if you have an interesting project or want to ask me anything 💬, you can reach out and send me a [mail](mailto:hey@felix-kaestner.com). 📫

 #### Contact